OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 ^^^^^^^^^

 Plots the variable over the simulation time.
-You can have multiple Time Plot windows by clicking on New Plot Window toolbar button.
+You can have multiple Time Plot windows by clicking on New Plot Window toolbar button (|plot-window|).
-See :numref:`omedit-plot-window`.

-.. figure :: media/omedit-icons/plot-window.*
+.. |plot-window| image:: media/omedit-icons/plot-window.*
-  :name: omedit-plot-window

-  New Plot Window toolbar button.
+  :alt: OMEdit New Plot Window Icon
+  :height: 14pt

 Plot Parametric
 ^^^^^^^^^^^^^^^

 Draws a two-dimensional parametric diagram, between variables x and y, with *y* as a function of *x*.
-You can have multiple Plot Parametric windows by clicking on the New Plot Parametric toolbar button.
-See :numref:`omedit-parametric-plot-window`.
+You can have multiple Plot Parametric windows by clicking on the New Plot Parametric toolbar button (|parametric-plot-window|).

-.. figure :: media/omedit-icons/parametric-plot-window.*
+.. |parametric-plot-window| image:: media/omedit-icons/parametric-plot-window.*
-  :name: omedit-parametric-plot-window

-  New Plot Parametric toolbar button.
+  :alt: OMEdit New Parametric Plot Window Icon
+  :height: 14pt

 .. _omedit-resimulation :